No9/coredump-node-detector/README.md

 When a core dump occurred, it will collect the k8s related information such as k8s namespace, pod uid and container name as a label to store the coredump files.
-The other part of this project provides the authorized user downloading according it.
-(See github.com/fenggw-fnst/coredump-detector)
+The file is then saved to a location on the host server.
+When used with the IBM Cloud Object storage plugin the dumps can be accessed through the storage UI and API.

 Currently IBM Cloud is the only supported container platform but kcdt.sh should be easily updateable for other cloud providers.

 ## Install

-1. Prerequisites:
-  * k8s cluster must be --allow-privileged=true
-  * libcurl

-2. Deploy:
-  Complete the k8s daemonset configuration file refer to sample.yaml.
-  $ kubectl create -f sample.yaml
+This conatiner can be deployed manually but it is recommended to use the [IBM Core Dump Handler](https://github.com/No9/ibm-core-dump-handler) helm chart.

 ## Build Local

-1. Prerequisites:
-  * libcurl
-  * cJSON (static compilation)
-  * procps (static compilation)

-2. Compile:
-  $ gcc kcdt.c -o build/kcdt -lcurl -l:libcjson.a -l:libprocps.a -Wall

-3. Build docker image:
+1. Build docker image:
-  $ cd build
+  `$ cd build`
-  $ docker build -t name:tag .
+  `$ docker build -t name:tag .`

-## Build Docker
+## Build Push

-1. Update build.env with your image tag options
+1. Update `build.env` with your image tag options

-2. $ make image
+2. `$ make all`

 3. Other build options are available - Just type `make` to see them.